Copyright Law in India: Protecting Creative Works and Balancing Public Interest

 Copyright law is a crucial component of intellectual property (IP) rights, designed to protect and promote creative expressions.
 In India, the Copyright Act of 1957 serves as the primary legislation governing copyright protection.
 This comprehensive article explores the intricacies of Indian copyright law, its key concepts, and its application in the digital age.

-Legal Framework: The Copyright Act, 1957
+Legal Framework: The Copyright Act, 1957-Overview and Scope

 The Copyright Act of 1957 provides protection for various forms of creative works, including: